blind-oracle/cortex-tenant/README.md

   # If this is not set or empty then the write request with missing tenant label
   # will be rejected with HTTP code 400
   default: foobar
+  # Enable if you want all metrics from Prometheus to be accepted with a 200
+  # Regardless of the response from Cortex.
+This can lose metrics if Cortex is
+  # throwing rejections.
+  accept_all: false
 ```

 ### Prometheus configuration example